-The risk management objective within Triodos Bank UK is to create an environment within which the bank can pursue its mission within risk appetite in a sustainable, prudent way to its fullest extent, supported by an effective and efficient Enterprise Wide Risk Management Framework (RMF).
+The risk management objective for Triodos Bank UK is to create an environment within which it can pursue its mission within risk appetite in a sustainable, prudent way to its fullest extent.
+This is supported by its Risk Management Framework (RMF).